Bobby Reed (American football)

-Robert Reed (born November 14, 1939) is a former American football halfback who played college football for Pacific and professional football for, among others, the Minnesota Vikings (1962–1963) of the National Football League (NFL) and the Winnipeg Blue Bombers (1964) of the Canadian Football League (CFL).
+Robert Reed (born November 14, 1939) is an American former football halfback who played college football for Pacific and professional football for, among others, the Minnesota Vikings (1962–1963) of the National Football League (NFL) and the Winnipeg Blue Bombers (1964) and Toronto Argonauts (1965) of the Canadian Football League (CFL).

 Early years

 A native of New Orleans, he attended Vallejo High School in Vallejo, California.
 He played college football at Solano Community College and the University of the Pacific in Stockton, California.

 Professional football

 He played professional football for the Minnesota Vikings during the 1962 and 1963 seasons, appearing in 16 NFL games.

 In 1964, he joined the Winnipeg Blue Bombers of the CFL.
 Winnipeg head coach Bud Grant said at the time, "He has done the 100 in 9.4.
 He can fly."
 He appeared in 10 games for Winnipeg during the 1964 season, totaling 307 rushing yards, 249 receiving yards, and 487 kickoff return yards for Winnipeg.

+In 1965 he played 2 games for the Toronto Argonauts, rushing 11 times for 30 yards and catching 2 passes for 45 yards.

 Reed also played several years in the Continental Football League (1965–1967) and the Atlantic Coast Football League (1969–1970).